ehodneland/cellsegm/README.txt

 %   You should have received a copy of the GNU General Public License
 %   along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 %
 %   Get started by running 'startupcellsegm'
 %
 %   For startup, run the examples in the folder 'examples', one by one or from
 %   'runexamples'
+%   CellSegm is strictly for academic purposes and non-commercial use.
+All academic usage
+%   of CellSegm must include a reference to the following paper:
+%
+%   CellSegm - a MATLAB toolbox for high-throughput 3D cell segmentation,Erlend Hodneland,
+%   Tanja Kögel, Dominik Michael Frei, Hans-Hermann Gerdes and Arvid Lundervold.
+%   Source Code for Biology and Medicine 2013, 8:16 doi:10.1186/1751-0473-8-16
+%
+%   All types of commercial use of CellSegm must be granted by the authors of this publication.
 %
 %   =======================================================================================